ibrahimnadra/Nashtech-Notes/README.md

 # NashtechNotes

+## Overview

-This project is a single page application, generated using Angular CLI.
+This project is a single page web application designed to manage notes.
 There are multiple components on the page, which will make it look like different pages.
 Through this we can add notes and save them to the local storage of the browser.
 Also we can edit the existing notes, by clicking on them and can save the updated note to the local storage.
-By checking the checkbox aligned with the notes on the home page, we can select them to be deleted, this will enable the delete button, otherwise the delete button will be disabled.
+By checking the checkbox adjacent to the notes on the home page, we can select them to be deleted, this will enable the delete button, otherwise the delete button will be disabled.
 And on clicking the delete button, all the checked notes are deleted.

 ## Components